Here is our collection of the best CAM software for SolidWorks, AutoCAD, and other CAD software. Plus, how to choose the right program for your needs!

 Mastercam’s CAD feature set allows for wireframe and surfacing to solid modeling.
 The tools include parametric and NURBS surfaces using loft, ruled, revolved, swept, draft, and offset creation methods.
 Apart from the stand-alone CAD/CAM software, the CAM portion is also available as an integrated CAM solution.
 Users of SolidWorks can harness Mastercam’s CAM tools as an add-on.

 Powermill is an Autodesk CAM software for Solidworks and other CAD software.
-Program your tools in snap with Powermill’s feature recognition that enables scanning, identifying, and automatically creating machinable features from your design.
+Program your tools in a snap with Powermill’s feature recognition that enables scanning, identifying, and automatically creating machinable features from your design.

 Since it was developed for creating molds, dies, and other complex parts, Powermill supports 3- and 5-axis subtractive and additive manufacturing.
 When programming in the 5 axis mode, you can choose from a great many options to achieve the optimum tool path for your design.
-What is more this CAM software supports swiss type machining, which is used to produce smaller, high-tolerance parts.
-This CAM software also also features a large library of post processing procedures for the most popular machines.
+What is more, this CAM software supports swiss type machining, which is used to produce smaller, high-tolerance parts.
+This CAM software also features a large library of post-processing procedures for the most popular machines.
 Check the motions of your tools in the detailed simulation to satisfy yourself that your equipment will not be damaged.
 In addition, Powermill brings comprehensive analytical tools to the table that allow for instance to identify unmachined stock accurately.

 Another important feature of this CAM software is its native import of third party file formats like Siemens NX, CATIA to preserve the associativity.
 Meaning you can change your design in one of these programs and Powermill will then update the tool paths accordingly.

 Siemens NX CAM is more than a CAM software.
-It can be used to setup and control entire manufacturing cycles of milling and turning machines.
-For instance, it provides a solution for automotive stamping dies and incorporates numerous industry best practices for automating the design, undersizing, validation and documentation of electrodes.
+It can be used to set up and control entire manufacturing cycles of milling and turning machines.
+For instance, it provides a solution for automotive stamping dies and incorporates numerous industry best practices for automating the design, undersizing, validation, and documentation of electrodes.

 The manufacturer claims that its feature-based machining can dramatically reduce programming time.
-It achieves this by automatically recognizing and programing machining feature types.
+It achieves this by automatically recognizing and programming machining feature types.
 In addition to speeding up the workflow, this feature also ensures that all parts are machined according to proven best practices in your facilities.
 Since the tool paths are associatively linked back to the CAD design, all changes are instantaneously reflected in the tool paths.

 Siemens NX CAM’s comprehensive approach to machining and manufacturing entails the possibility to virtually simulate the physical setup of the process.
 This allows you to discover physical conflicts like machine limits or collisions with fixtures and other components.
 The analytical tools can also help you understand to what degree your tool paths are true to the original design and discover areas that are either under-machined or over-machined.